-- Web GUI authentication credentials: username and hashed password data for locally-defined users. - Authenticated scanning credentials: operating system credential data that is stored by the TOE and used to perform authenticated scanning of remote systems. - Passphrases for certificate encryption: used to encrypt PKI certificates that the TOE uses for communications with remote administrators and with the environmental Tenable applications when using TLS mutual authentication.
+- Web GUI authentication credentials: username and hashed password data for locally-defined users. - Passphrases for certificate encryption: used to encrypt the TOE's TLS server certificate.

-All credential data is encrypted by the TOE using AES-CBC, except for administrative credentials to the TOE, which are encrypted using PBKDF2.
+Passphrases for certificate encryption are encrypted by the TOE using AES-XTS and administrative credentials to the TOE are encrypted using PBKDF2.
 The TOE uses the DRBG specified in FCS_RBG_EXT.2 to generate salts that contain at least as many entropy bits as the output key length.
 The TOE's PBKDF2 implementation performs 10,000 iterations and outputs a 128-bit strength key.
 Password-based derived keys are formed using a 128-bit salt that is randomly generated by the TOE's DRBG.
 This is input to the PBKDF function along with the password and specified hashing algorithm, which is SHA-512.